bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 North of Radium, a 24-kilometre forest service road ends at the trailhead for Diana Lake, and presiding over the lake sits The Judge.
 Although the lake appears to be a popular destination, few people seem to scramble up the mountain.

 The trail gradually gains elevation as it winds through the forest.
 It crosses a few avalanche slopes and meadows where we saw fresh signs of bear activity.
-We learned later that there were five bears in the area, although we saw none.
+We learned later, five bears were in the area, although we saw none.

 After hiking 6.2 km, we reached Diana Lake.
 However, we inadvertently took a trail that leads to a cabin.
 The owner immediately confronted us and asked us to leave the area.
 He directed us to the trail that runs along the lakeshore.